Kilowatt Kit

 How this is calculated

-Electricity cost is calculated by multiplying the energy consumed by the rate per kilowatt-hour.
+Electricity cost is calculated by multiplying the amount of energy consumed (in kilowatt-hours) by your supplier rate per kWh.
+The same formula works in every country — only the currency and per-kWh rate change.

 Assumptions

-• Output excludes fixed monthly charges, delivery fees, and taxes
+• Output excludes fixed monthly/daily standing charges, distribution and delivery fees, and taxes

-• Daily cost assumes the entered kWh covers a 30-day period
+• Daily cost assumes the entered kWh figure covers a 30-day billing period

 Frequently asked questions

-What is a typical electricity rate in the US? β–Ύ
+What is the average cost of a kWh in the US?

 Sources